Wednesday, September 25, 2024

 Imagine

 I have a very faint memory but I think a correct one - one dark December morning with the radio on.
 The 8am news.
 And hearing that...
-It made the dark morning darker.
+It made the dark morning so much darker.
+Even then, even so young.
 I can fully understand that maybe he wasn't was a perfectly nice person.
 I think basically presciously few of us are, and those that are, are not maybe ultimately the best for humanity.
 In any case, whatever he was, it was and is the art, the songs, the texts.

 Sunday, January 07, 2024